Audley launches new USA brochure

 Audley feature many wonderful properties and excursions in New England and New York State and the Capital Region.
 They particularly recommend spending time in New York State, which is something of an undiscovered treasure with 50,000 miles of rolling farmland, great lakes and towering mountains.
 It is also a wonderful place to enjoy the Autumn colours with relatively few other tourists and spectacular scenery.

-Audley have put together a 12 day New York State Discovered itinerary, which takes in New York, the Hudson Valley, Niagara Falls, Lake Ontario, the Adirondack Mountains and Sartoga Springs.
+Audley have put together a 12 day New York State Discovered itinerary, which takes in New York, the Hudson Valley, Niagara Falls, Lake Ontario, the Adirondack Mountains and Saratoga Springs.

 California & Nevada